 Creating a sponsorship package is an art that requires a clear vision of what your organization stands for as well as a keen sense of who is likely to be interested in becoming a sponsor.
 Sponsors have limited budgets and cannot fund every organization that requests sponsorship, so they must be selective.
-A convincing, professional sponsorship package will give prospective sponsors a very clear idea of who you are and why they should fund your organization over others.
+A convincing, professional sponsorship proposal will give prospective sponsors a very clear idea of who you are and why they should fund your organization over others.
 Often the difference between securing a corporate or private sponsorship and being passed by in favor of another organization is the effectiveness of your sponsorship package.

 Your sponsorship package should give prospective corporate and private sponsors several sponsorship levels, so they can choose the level of sponsorship that best suits their budget and level of interest.